 Phasing out the disability subminimum wage

-Why section 14(c) of the Fair Labor Standards Act still allows below-minimum-wage payment to disabled workers, and what reform actually does.
+Section 14(c) of the Fair Labor Standards Act still allows below-minimum-wage payment to disabled workers — and after a 2025 federal reversal, the action has moved to the states and to Congress.

 A 1938 provision still in force